Family Offices in the Middle East - Outlook and Services 2025

 Additionally, more than two-thirds of respondents said having a succession that complies with Shariah principles mattered to them.

-With so many moving pieces, it's hard to focus on everything all at at once.
+With so many moving pieces, it's hard to focus on everything all at once:

 Refer to Consultants